albert97/Snippet_Tech/about me.md

 ---
-layout: about me
+layout: about
-title: About me
+title: About
 profile_picture:
     src: /assets/img/Bolivia.png
-slug: /about me
+slug: /about
 ---

 <p>